Romonaga/rpiLightSystem/README.md

    7. The rpiLightSystem that will be the server for the rest of the rpiLightSystems, should be a P4, simply for the extra horse power.

 ## Build instructions for rpiLightSystem.
-1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev
+1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev scons
-2. sudo apt install scons (Needed for Ws2811lib.)
-3. clone or download DNRLogger from this repo.  https://github.com/Romonaga/DNRLogger
+2 clone or download DNRLogger from this repo.  https://github.com/Romonaga/DNRLogger
     1. qmake .
     2. make
     3. sudo make install
-4. Time to build the WS2811 support.
+3 Time to build the WS2811 support.
     1. clone or download the rpi_ws281x lib from  this repo. https://github.com/Romonaga/rpi_ws281x
     <b>** You must use the one from this repo, it has changes the wrapper needs.
 I am hoping my changes make it into the main repo at some point. **</b>
     2. run scons, this will build the lib.
         1. sudo  cp *.h /usr/local/include/.
         2. sudo cp libws2811.a /usr/local/lib/.
-5. Lets build my wrapper around that fantastic lib!
+4 Lets build my wrapper around that fantastic lib!
-6. clone or download Ws2811Wrapper from this repo https://github.com/Romonaga/Ws2811Wrapper
+5 clone or download Ws2811Wrapper from this repo https://github.com/Romonaga/Ws2811Wrapper
     1. run qmake .
     2. make
     3. sudo make install
-7. Ok now for the harder one, support for MQQT (mosquitto)
+6 Ok now for the harder one, support for MQQT (mosquitto)
     1. clone or download both paho repos.
     2. We fist need to build and install the c version, before we can do the c++. https://github.com/Romonaga/paho.mqtt.c
         1. The read me is clear, you will need some support libs.
 While I will outline docs are best.